Eli Whitney: Interchangeable parts

 In May 1798, Congress voted for legislation that would use 800,000 dollars in order to pay for small arms and cannons in case war with France erupted.
 It offered a 5,000 dollar incentive with an additional 5,000 dollars once that money was exhausted for the person that was able to accurately produce arms for the government.
 Because the cotton gin had not brought Whitney the rewards he believed it promised, he accepted the offer.
 Although the contract was for one year, Whitney did not deliver the arms until 1809, using multiple excuses for the delay.
 Recently, historians have found that during 1801–1806, Whitney took the money and headed into South Carolina in order to profit from the cotton gin.

 Although Whitney's demonstration of 1801 appeared to show the feasibility of creating interchangeable parts, Merritt Roe Smith concludes that it was "staged" and "duped government authorities" into believing that he had been successful.
 The charade gained him time and resources toward achieving that goal.

 When the government complained that Whitney's price per musket compared unfavorably with those produced in government armories, he was able to calculate an actual price per musket by including fixed costs such as insurance and machinery, which the government had not accounted for.
-He thus made early contributions to both the concepts of cost accounting, and economic efficiency in manufacturing.
+He thus made early contributions to the concepts of both cost accounting and economic efficiency in manufacturing.

 Milling machine

 Machine tool historian Joseph W. Roe credited Whitney with inventing the first milling machine circa 1818.
-Subsequent work by other historians (Woodbury; Smith; Muir; Battison [cited by Baida]) suggests that Whitney was among a group of contemporaries all developing milling machines at about the same time (1814 to 1818), and that the others were more important to the innovation than Whitney was.
-(The machine that excited Roe may not have been built until 1825, after Whitney's death.)
+Subsequent work by other historians (Note: Woodbury; Smith; Muir; Battison, cited by Baida) suggests that Whitney was among a group of contemporaries all developing milling machines at about the same time, between 1814 to 1818, and that the others were more important to the innovation than Whitney was.
+(Note: The machine that excited Roe may not have been built until 1825, after Whitney's death.)
 Therefore, no one person can properly be described as the inventor of the milling machine.